olestole/it2810-projekt2/README.md

 ## Testing

-Here are the pictures from testing the layout on different devices
+Here are the pictures from testing the layout on Mac, Ipad and Iphone8.
+We have also tested on Iphone X, Iphone 8 Plus, Galaxy S5 and different computers.
+When it comes to browsers we have tested the app in Chrome, Safari, Firefox and Opera and it works the same way in all the browsers.

 | PC - Galleryview                                                     | PC - Profileview                                                     |
 | -------------------------------------------------------------------- | -------------------------------------------------------------------- |